Nkhotakota: Economy

 Another notable antiquity (tourist attraction) in Nkhotakota is the Mawira hot springs, an area of about 3km2 of hot water that continuously gushes from the ground since time immemorial.
-Mawira hot springs is situated at the central area of the district, 5 km + – from the Ntchisi/Kasungu road junction.
+Mawira hot springs is situated at the central area of the district, some 5 km from the Ntchisi/Kasungu road junction.
 Sungu Island (made of sand and rocks) is another fascinating place to visit in Nkhotakota central.
-This Island is situated inside the Lake Malawi, 1.5 km from the shores, and approximately 2 km from Kaliba station (dock), where passenger boats cruising along the lake Malawi picks or drops passengers and small scale traders.
+This island is situated inside the Lake Malawi, 1.5 km from its shore, and approximately 2 km from Kaliba station (dock), where passenger boats cruising along Lake Malawi picks up or drops off passengers and small scale traders.